Chapter 31 BWV 40 Dazu ist erschienen der Sohn Gottes

 The middle chorale seems not to have been popularly used but the words of the chosen verse fit perfectly into the cantata′s theme and act as a prelude to the aria it precedes----tell the serpent to flee----its head is smashed and it cannot renew its agonising sting as I have now escaped to the House of Joy.
 These hymns were clearly harmonised with the text in mind; there is an obvious emphasis given to the mention of Satan′s sting (bar 6) and movement in the bass line suggests the crushing of his head (bars 9-10).

 The chorale that closes the cantata is, again, not one in common usage.
-The text has less specific relevance to the cantata’s theme being a conventional prayer of combined entreaty and joy----Give peace and blessings to all Christians, joy and bliss abound as the Sun of Grace ends all sorrow.
+The text has less specific relevance to the cantata′s theme, being a conventional prayer of combined entreaty and joy----Give peace and blessings to all Christians, joy and bliss abound as the Sun of Grace ends all sorrow.
 The bass line moves from crotchets to quavers to mark key moments e.g. reviving the Brethren and the Christian multitude (bars 7-10) and later underlining the expressions of joy and bliss.
 But the melody may also have been chosen for its modal possibilities.
-With Bach’s harmonisation it constantly veers between minor and major modes a reminder, perhaps, of the fact that divine ecstasy is only possible within, and may only arise from, an environment of sin and sorrow.
+With Bach′s harmonisation it constantly veers between minor and major modes (in particular F min and Ab maj) a reminder, perhaps, of the fact that divine ecstasy is only ultimately possible from within an environment of sin and sorrow from which it is the Christian's duty to attempt to escape.

 Without doubt the most impressive movement is the opening chorus, although for sheer dramatic intensity the bass aria is second to none.
 In a sense these are the two most memorable of the eight movements and they complement each other well.
 The first is a simple statement of manifesto----it was for this reason that the Son of God materialised, to destroy the devil′s works.
 The second is a warning and a prediction and, musically at least, a graphic picture of the scene in the Garden of Eden.
 But these two musical edifices also have to be aligned with the tenor aria in the context of the overall cantata structure which, it turns out, is clearly tripartite;